P. Kunhikrishnan: Career

 Kunhikrishnan joined Indian Space Research Organisation in 1986 after graduating from College of Engineering, Trivandrum(CET).
 He was part of Systems Reliability Entity at Vikram Sarabhai Space Centre (VSSC) and contributed to various launch vehicle missions starting from ASLV-D1.

 He was Associate Project Director for PSLV-C12 & PSLV-C14, Project Director of PSLV-C15 to PSLV-C27 (from the year 2010 to 2015) and Deputy Director of VSSC for Mechanisms, Vehicle Integration and Testing (MVIT).

 As a Project Director, he could accomplish 13 consecutive successful PSLV missions including the launch of India's prestigious Mars Orbiter Mission(Mangalyaan) by PSLV-C25.

-In 2015, he took over as the Director of Satish Dhawan Space Centre, Sriharikota, the Spaceport of India.
-As Director, during 2015-2018, he was instrumental in transforming the Spaceport of India into a world-class facility by establishing & initiating huge infrastructure to support multiple launches per year, catering to the futuristic demand.
+He served as the Director of Satish Dhawan Space Centre, Sriharikota from 2015-2018.
+During his tenure, facility upgrades and infrastructure expansions were implemented to increase launch frequency and accommodate growing operational demands.

 The 'Visitors Complex' at Sriharikota, that enables 10,000 visitors to witness satellite launches, was conceived and initiated by him during this period.

 In 2018, he took over as the Director of U.R.Rao Satellite Centre (URSC), Bengaluru, the lead Centre in the country for design, development and realization of all the satellites of ISRO.
 As Director of URSC, he was steering the Centre in realising India’s Satellites for national requirements and their operationalization in respective orbits.
 13 satellites were launched under his leadership.

 He was the Chairman of Working Group of the Whole (WGW) of United Nations Committee on Peaceful Uses of Outer space (UNCOPUOS) headquartered at Vienna.

 He is the National President of Indian Society of Systems for Science and Engineering (ISSE).

 He is a member of Space Commission, Government of India since Feb, 2020.